 Global Issues Problem Solving (Team)

 In Global Issues Problem Solving (GIPS) students in grades 4-12 compete in teams of four to research and problem-solve topics of current relevance in the world.
 Teams complete two practice problems (optional), which are evaluated and returned with feedback.
 They then submit a third problem to try to qualify for the competitive State Bowl.
-Qualifying teams are invited to compete at State for the opportunity to represent Utah at the annual International FPS competition in June.
+Qualifying teams are invited to compete at State for the opportunity to represent Singapore at the annual International FPS competition in June.

 Global Issues Problem Solving (Individual)

 Individual Global Issues Problem Solving is designed to give self-motivated, confident students the opportunity to compete, using the same format as the Team Division but completing shorter booklets independently.
 This is an ideal option for coaches who have a few extra students who won’t fit evenly onto teams.
 Individuals complete two practice problems (optional), which are evaluated and returned with feedback, and then submit a third problem to qualify for the competitive State Bowl.
-Qualifying individuals are invited to compete at State for the opportunity to represent Utah at the annual International FPS competition in June.
+Qualifying individuals are invited to compete at State for the opportunity to represent Singapore at the annual International FPS competition in June.